orhun/rustypaste/fixtures/README.md

 1. Build the project in debug mode: `cargo build`
 2. Execute the runner script in this directory: `./test-fixtures.sh`

+On `macOS` you need to have [coreutils](https://www.gnu.org/software/coreutils/) installed to run the script.
+The simplest way is to install it via [Homebrew](https://brew.sh/): `brew install coreutils`

 ### Adding new fixtures

 Create an appropriately named directory for the test fixture you want to add. e.g. `test-file-upload`